 - Hardcopy files of medical information should be kept in a safe deposit box or fireproof home safe, while online files should be password protected and backed up onto a CD, flash drive, or cloud.

-Keeping an accurate record of your personal medical history is an important step in managing your health.
-This record should include test results, treatment reports, and notes written by your doctor for each doctor, hospital, or clinic you have visited.
-Although each facility keeps its own record of your medical care, it is a good idea to maintain and update a personal copy, as well.
+Keeping track of your personal medical information is an important step in managing your care.
+This includes all of the test results, treatment reports, and notes written by your doctor from each office, hospital, or clinic you have visited.
+Although each facility keeps its own record of your medical care, it is a good idea to maintain an up-to-date personal copy as well.

 Reasons to keep a personal medical record